 7. Prepare for the uncomfortable

-Whether you’re gathering with family in-person this year or hopping online to chat with them, you’re probably going to see people you haven’t talked to in a while.
+Whether you’re gathering with family in-person or hopping online to chat with them, you’re probably going to see people you haven’t talked to in a while.
 If you’ve had changes in your physical appearance, such as weight fluctuation or hair loss, prepare them ahead of time.
 You can even try to anticipate uncomfortable questions they may ask and have pre-written answers ready to go.

 8. It’s OK to say “No”